kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * TWEAK: Improve internal code structure making way for future improvements
 * TWEAK: PHP 8.2 deprecation warning for dynamic properties
 * TWEAK: Remove the unintended ability for directory traversal and lack of escaping when outputting files with the "view system log" feature.
 This facility is only available to an administrator (who can of course already do anything on the site, so this has no security implications) and allow them to view (the last 50 lines) from any file or list any directory on the system where the web server has read access.
+* FIX: Fatal error 'Call to a member function contains_contents() on null'
+* TWEAK: Firewall gets constants from a single source.

 = 5.1.4 - 14/December/2022 =